Identifying and Addressing False Positives

 - If the URL is sent to VirusTotal, the IP address may come from another location.
 This link may be sent automatically by a product you use or by your user.
 When a URL is submitted to VirusTotal, they analyze the URL to determine if it needs to be added to their threat definitions as hostile.
 Sometimes, this link analysis is instant.
 Other times, it may happen over the course of several hours.
 These IP addresses may register as a security vendor or they may register as an ISP.

 Knowing your infrastructure is the most important step for preventing false positives.
 Since there are a wide variety of security software products, you may want to check the documentation of the software or service providers that you use to see if there is a section about exempting links or domains from link scanning, link analysis, or link probing.

 You can also run test campaigns with a couple of different templates on machines that would have the same setup as your users' workstations.
 These test campaigns can help you see if your current setup will cause false positives.

-Make sure your users are only reporting emails via the Phish Alert Button and not the Office 365 phishing button.
+Make sure your users are only reporting emails via the Phish Alert Button and not the Microsoft 365 phishing button.

 Check to see if your security products have the option of additional whitelisting.
 If you can, whitelist our phish link domains and our landing page domains.
 This extra step can help prevent false positives.
 To see a list of our root phishing domains, navigate to the Phishing tab in your KnowBe4 console and select the Domains subtab.
-For more information on the Domains subtab, see our Phishing Domain Management article.
+For more information on the Domains subtab, see our How to Manage Phish Link Domains article.

-If you are still experiencing issues with false positives, please reach out to our support team and they will be happy to assist you.
+If you are still experiencing issues with false positives, contact our support team and they will be happy to assist you.